Best Dividend Stocks For Retirement

 But Aren’t Stocks Generally Riskier Than Bonds?

-Another urban myth is that stocks – even the best dividend stocks – are always riskier than bonds.
+Another urban myth is that stocks – even the best dividend stocks for retirement – are always riskier than bonds.
 That’s simply not true.
 Research by Fidelity going back to 1926 has shown that “equities are less volatile than bonds in the long term.”

 Of course, the “long-term” may be longer than many people have patience for, so this is an academic exercise at some level.
 The wisest course of action is to acknowledge that ALL investments have their own volatility.
 The important question to ask is how you can diversify among the various investments to mitigate overall volatility.
 Dividend stocks should have a core weighting in almost every portfolio, but not because they are more or less volatile than something else.